 I saw excitement, passion and drive in their voices.
 Their words have an authenticity, a normality and a good amount of humour (which I occasionally excitedly got) that is mostly lost in the older generation of leaders as they become moulded into a particular cultural style of meeting participation.
 The young people decided that they wanted active participation in their space and when it was not happening, wiggly hands (to show agreement) got introduced which they got well into.

 I also saw moments of seriousness and concern in their faces.
 They talk briefly about the difficulties they will/may face: time, money, personal problems, problems from la guerrilla, obligatory recruitment in to army, paramilitary presence in the towns.
 O~ tells me he spent a fair bit of the 3 day meeting worrying about how he is going to earn enough to maintain his family and accomplish everything he wants to with CISCA.
 I spend a few hours later motivating and helping him to devise his own plan de trabajo so he stops wasting his energy stressing.
 I never imagined I’d momentarily I’d become a financial avisor while accompanying in Colombia, but it is in moments like these where I feel my ability to nourish their process with small details like this.
 This is my strength.
-With CISCA I spot my weakness, or less harshly, where I have the most to learn and least to contribute.
-CISCA are organising in Catatumbo to create and build Plans for Life, “for life, territory and integration” as the catchwords go; a project that has a long-term vision in which creation and resistance go hand in hand.
-It is not resistance for the sake of not wanting change; it is resistance so they can create the Catatumbo they desire, not what the rich desire.

 In my motherland we are a way from collectively creating an integral vision for another Bristol, another South West and another Britain.
 While we are constantly visibilising and resisting facets of capitalism (climate change, war, no social housing, economic crisis…) the work is often not deeply integrated with those creating.
 Partially as those who are creating don’t often don’t get why we need to resist as part of this creation and write me off.
 Do you think it is an important goal that we try to entwine these two supposed opposites within a shared political coordinating space?
 Or impossible because of class backgrounds?